Skip to content

 Licensed to access 8 September 1802

-This document (image 160) details the contents of the Alert, a slave ship leaving Bristol, destined for Africa.
-The slave ship captain, David Drynan, completed several trips in the transatlantic slave trade.
+This document (image 160) details the contents of the Alert, a slave ship that left Bristol, destined for Africa.
+The ship's captain, David Drynan, completed several trips in the transatlantic slave trade.
 Onboard were goods which would have been sold on the West African coast in exchange for enslaved people, including “6 trunks cotton manufac.”, “550 kegs gunpowder”, “50 boxes tobacco pipes”, and “10 butts Eaft-India goods and ftained or dyed cottons”.

 Licensed to access 6 September 1814